sammi-turner/Blog/choose-your-own-bloat.md

 I'm sure that this has made many folk give up on C and switch to one with a larger toolkit for common tasks.

-## Ncurses To The Rescue
+## Use non-standard libraries for user input

-By far the biggest way to avoid pain with C, is to use a curses library for ANY program that requires user input in the terminal.
+By far the biggest way to avoid pain with C, is to use a non-standard library for ANY program that requires user input in the terminal.
 That won't eliminate all issues with the standard library, but it definitely helps.

+Specifically, I am thinking of 'ncurses.h' for GNU/Linux (or Windows, via Cygwin) and 'conio.h' for Windows.

 ## Assorted Weirdness